 - Producing products that customers no longer want

-Using an integrated Microsoft Dynamics ERP and CRM solution gives you visibility into the entire customer lifecycle, and can make you situationally aware of critical events happening within an account.
+Using an integrated Dynamics 365 Implementation gives you visibility into the entire customer lifecycle, and can make you situationally aware of critical events happening within an account.
 You can see the entire customer lifecycle from initial touch point where they become a lead, all the way through sales, into manufacturing production or services, and finally into customer support.

 2. Empowers employees to make better decisions

 Each department retains control of their business area, but also has visibility into critical areas that impact the entire company.
-You can use this information to find patterns, trends and opportunities to get better business results.
+You can use this information to find patterns, trends and opportunities for a business transformation.

 3. Helps optimize operations

 Going “all Microsoft” means that your business management software is:

 - Easier to use.
 Because the system has a familiar look-and-feel, and works so well with the Microsoft Office 365 productivity solutions like Outlook, Word and Excel, you’ll see higher user adoption rates and less end-user training required.

 - Easier to maintain.
 Administrators familiar with Microsoft can quickly come up to speed on CRM.
 Microsoft Dynamics 365 is structured using a Common Data Model.
 That means that when vendor, customer or pricing information changes, the changes ripple automatically throughout the business systems.